yaorg/gradle-aws-sam-deployer-plugin/README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configure the extension properties in the *lambdasam* closure:
+Configure the extension properties in the *aws-sam-deployer* closure:

 **Property name**  | **Type**            | **Required** | **Description**
 -------------------|---------------------|--------------|---